Esteban J. Quiñones

 I completed my Ph.D. in the Department of Agricultural and Applied Economics at the University of Wisconsin - Madison in 2019 where I was also a Predoctoral Trainee at the Center for Demography and Ecology.

-My fields of interest include development economics, migration, demography, gender, rural development, social protection and labor economics.
+My fields of interest include development economics, migration, demography, gender, rural development, social protection, climate change and labor economics.

 My research portfolio focuses on poverty and the roles that households and government policies play in alleviating deprivation, with an emphasis on (i) the determinants and impacts of migration and (ii) the heterogeneity attributable to gender.